Yandex Cloud

 config:

-# Condition for the metrics you want to keep.
+# Condition for the metrics that need to stay.
 All other metrics will be filtered out.

 match: "{name=gauge-*}" # required